 - Budget2018 will allocate RM280.25b, witnessing an increase in allocation, compared to Budget 2017 allocation of RM260.8b.

 - For the year 2018, Malaysia expects the Federal Government revenue collection to reach RM239.86b.

 Changes in income tax rate

 - Resident individual income tax rate reduced by 2 percentage points to a taxable charge of between RM20 thousand – RM70 thousand.

-- This results in more than 261 thousand people now have no more to pay income tax.
+- This results in more than 261,000 people no longer having to pay income tax.